Niger Climate

 This month in numbers

-Niger experienced its 31st warmest April on record, with an average temperature of 30.61°C, an anomaly of +0.9°C compared to the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 was particularly notable for Niger, ranking as the 6th warmest on record with an average temperature of 27.5°C, an anomaly of +2.3°C.
+Niger experienced its 31st warmest April on record in 2026, with an average temperature of 30.61°C, which is 0.9°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C. The three-month period from February to April 2026 was particularly warm for Niger, ranking as the 6th warmest such period in 86 years of records, with an average temperature of 27.5°C, a significant 2.3°C above the baseline.

 What changed